-AASB 101.117 (a) AASB 101.117 (b) All other AFS financial assets are measured at fair value.
-Gains and losses are recognised in other comprehensive income and reported within the AFS reserve within equity, except for impairment losses and foreign exchange differences on monetary assets, which are recognised in profit or loss.
-When the asset is disposed of or is determined to be impaired the cumulative gain or loss recognised in other comprehensive income is reclassified from the equity reserve to profit or loss and presented as a reclassification adjustment within other comprehensive income.
-Interest calculated using the effective interest method and dividends are recognised in profit or loss within finance income (see note 3.6).
-Reversals of impairment losses are recognised in other comprehensive income, except for financial assets that are debt securities which are recognised in profit or loss only if the reversal can be objectively related to an event occurring after the impairment loss was recognised.
-AASB 101.117 (b) Classification and subsequent measurement of financial liabilities The Group's financial liabilities include borrowings, trade and other payables and derivative financial instruments.
-AASB 101.117 (a) Financial liabilities are measured subsequently at amortised cost using the effective interest method, except for financial liabilities held for trading or designated at FVTPL, that are carried subsequently at fair value with gains or losses recognised in profit or loss.
-All derivative financial instruments that are not designated and effective as hedging instruments are accounted for at FVTPL.
-AASB 101.117 (a) AASB 7.B5 (a) The Group has designated some financial liabilities at FVTPL to reduce significant measurement inconsistencies between investment properties in the United States and related US-dollar bank loans with fixed interest rates.
-These investment properties are measured using the fair value model (see note 3.15), where changes in fair value of these assets are recognised in the profit or loss.
+- AASB 101.117 (a) Financial liabilities are measured subsequently at amortised cost using the effective interest method, except for financial liabilities held for trading or designated at FVTPL, that are carried subsequently at fair value with gains or losses recognised in profit or loss.
+All derivative financial instruments that are not designated and effective as hedging instruments are accounted for at FVTPL. - AASB 101.117 (a) AASB 7.B5 (a) The Group has designated some financial liabilities at FVTPL to reduce significant measurement inconsistencies between investment properties in the United States and related US-dollar bank loans with fixed interest rates.
+These investment properties are measured using the fair value model (see Note 3.15), where changes in fair value of these assets are recognised in profit or loss.
 The fair value of loans used to finance these assets correlates significantly with the valuation of the investment properties held by the Group, because both measures are highly reactive to the market interest rate for 30-year government bonds.
 The loans are managed and evaluated on a fair value basis through a quarterly management review in comparison with the property valuations.
 Therefore, the Group designates such fixed interest rate loans as at FVTPL if they are secured by specific investment property assets that are held by the Group.
-This accounting policy reduces significantly what would otherwise be an accounting mismatch.
-AASB 101.117 (b) All interest-related charges and, if applicable, changes in an instrument's fair value that are reported in profit or loss are included within finance costs or finance income.
-AASB 101.117 (b) Derivative financial instruments and hedge accounting Derivative financial instruments are accounted for at FVTPL except for derivatives designated as hedging instruments in cash flow hedge relationships, which requires a specific accounting treatment.
-To qualify for hedge accounting, the hedging relationship must meet several strict conditions with respect to documentation, probability of occurrence of the hedged transaction and hedge effectiveness.
-AASB 7.22 (a) AASB 7.22 (c) For the reporting periods under review, the Group has designated certain forward currency contracts as hedging instruments in cash flow hedge relationships.
-These arrangements have been entered into to mitigate currency exchange risk arising from certain legally binding sales and purchase orders denominated in foreign currency.
+This accounting policy reduces significantly what would otherwise be an accounting mismatch. - AASB 101.117 (b) All interest-related charges and, if applicable, changes in an instrument's fair value that are reported in profit or loss are included within finance costs or finance income.

+Derivative financial instruments and hedge accounting

+- AASB 101.117 (b) Derivative financial instruments are accounted for at FVTPL except for derivatives designated as hedging instruments in cash flow hedge relationships, which requires a specific accounting treatment.
+To qualify for hedge accounting, the hedging relationship must meet several strict conditions with respect to documentation, probability of occurrence of the hedged transaction and hedge effectiveness. - AASB 7.22 (a) AASB 7.22 (c) For the reporting periods under review, the Group has designated certain forward currency contracts as hedging instruments in cash flow hedge relationships.
+These arrangements have been entered into to mitigate currency exchange risk arising from certain legally binding sales and purchase orders denominated in foreign currency. - AASB 101.117 (a) All derivative financial instruments used for hedge accounting are recognised initially at fair value and reported subsequently at fair value in the statement of financial position. - AASB 101.117 (b) To the extent that the hedge is effective, changes in the fair value of derivatives designated as hedging instruments in cash flow hedges are recognised in other comprehensive income and included within the cash flow hedge reserve in equity.
+Any ineffectiveness in the hedge relationship is recognised immediately in profit or loss.